bytedance/SALMONN/README.md

 ## 🔥 News

+- **2025-07-08**: We release the 7B version of video-SALMONN 2.
 - **2025-06-18**: We release the code of video-SALMONN 2.

 ## ⚡️ Future Plans

-- Release final video-SALMONN 2.
+- Release the high-frame-rate version and 72B verison.

 ## 🌈 How to Use